BBanstola/Programming-Principles-in-Scala-Assignments-/Week2/README.md

 In this assignment, you will work with a functional representation of sets based on the mathematical notion of characteristic functions.
 The goal is to gain practice with higher-order functions.

-Download the "funsets.zip" handout archive file and extract it somewhere on your machine.
-Write your solutions by completing the stubs in the FunSets.scala file.

 Write your own tests!
 For this assignment, we don’t give you tests but instead the FunSetSuite.scala file contains hints on how to write your own tests for the assignment.
 Representation